greyshirtguy/Pro7RemoteMiddleMan/README.md

 This project was made in Visual Studio 2019 Community edition and uses WebSocket4Net pacakge by Kerry Jiang (NuGet Package)

 This applicaton is now a "minimum viable product" that could be used by a non-programmer.
+Download a pre-built, ready to run release from here: https://github.com/greyshirtguy/Pro7RemoteMiddleMan/releases

 I'll probably leave this much like it is since RV will likely soon release new features that make this no longer required.